OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 1. Build a whitelist with all the domain names of every identified and trusted applications.
 2. Verify that the domain name received is part of this whitelist (string strict comparison with case sensitive).

+Unfortunately here, the application is still vulnerable to the bypass described in the section `Exploitation tricks > Bypassing restrictions > Input validation > DNS pinning` of this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf).
+To address that issue, the following action must be taken in addition of the validation on the domain name:
+1. Ensure that the domains that are part of your organization are resolved by the your internal DNS server first in the DNS resolver chain.
+2. Monitor that the white list of domains in order to detect if any of them change to resolve to an:
+    * Local IP address (V4 + V6).
+    * Internal IP or your organizatin for the domain that are not part of your organization.

 #### URL